niess/goupil/docs/overview.rst

 The :py:meth:`transport <TransportEngine.transport>` method returns an array of integer codes (:doc:`py/transport_status`) which indicate the termination condition for each propagated photon.
-For instance, backward propagated photons that are consistent with a volume source can be selected as follows:
+For instance, backwards propagated photons that are consistent with a volume source can be selected as follows:

 >>> constrained = (status == goupil.TransportStatus.ENERGY_CONSTRAINT)